louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^0c755d87].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-Introduction—approximate annual burden and trends in the United States: of the estimated 150 000 infections that occur annually, 50 000 likely produce an illness warranting medical attention, 10 000–20 000 are diagnosed and reported, 2000–3000 produce pulmonary sequelae, 600–1000 disseminate hematogenously, and 160 result in death; from 1998 to 2011, cases reported from endemic states have risen 10-fold; in patients with specific gene mutations that alter immunologic responses, the risk of disseminated infection can be as high as 75%, a striking increase from what would ordinarily be approximately a 1% risk.
+Introduction — approximate annual burden and trends in the United States: of the estimated 150 000 infections that occur annually, 50 000 likely produce an illness warranting medical attention, 10 000–20 000 are diagnosed and reported, 2000–3000 produce pulmonary sequelae, 600–1000 disseminate hematogenously, and 160 result in death; from 1998 to 2011, cases reported from endemic states have risen 10-fold; in patients with specific gene mutations that alter immunologic responses, the risk of disseminated infection can be as high as 75%, a striking increase from what would ordinarily be approximately a 1% risk.

 ---

 ### Doxycycline (doxycycline hyclate) [^0bb9c80d].
 FDA (2025).
 Medium credibility.

-Chancroid caused by Haemophilus ducreyi .
+Chancroid caused by Haemophilus ducreyi.
-Plague due to Yersinia pestis .
+Plague due to Yersinia pestis.
-Tularemia due to Francisella tularensis .
+Tularemia due to Francisella tularensis.
-Cholera caused by Vibrio cholerae .
+Cholera caused by Vibrio cholerae.
-Campylobacter fetus infections caused by Campylobacter fetus .
+Campylobacter fetus infections caused by Campylobacter fetus.
 Brucellosis due to Brucella species (in conjunction with streptomycin).
-Bartonellosis due to Bartonella bacilliformis .
+Bartonellosis due to Bartonella bacilliformis.
-Granuloma inguinale caused by Klebsiella granulomatis .
+Granuloma inguinale caused by Klebsiella granulomatis.

 Because many strains of the following groups of microorganisms have been shown to be resistant to doxycycline, culture and susceptibility testing are recommended.

 Doxycycline is indicated for treatment of infections caused by the following gram-negative bacteria, when bacteriologic testing indicates appropriate susceptibility to the drug:

-Escherichia coli .
+Escherichia coli.
-Enterobacter aerogenes .
+Enterobacter aerogenes.
 Shigella species.
 Acinetobacter species.
-Respiratory tract infections caused by Haemophilus influenzae .
+Respiratory tract infections caused by Haemophilus influenzae.
 Respiratory tract and urinary tract infections caused by Klebsiella species.

 Doxycycline is indicated for treatment of infections caused by the following gram-positive microorganisms when bacteriologic testing indicates appropriate susceptibility to the drug:

-Upper respiratory infections caused by Streptococcus pneumoniae .
+Upper respiratory infections caused by Streptococcus pneumoniae.
-Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis .
+Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

 When penicillin is contraindicated, doxycycline is an alternative drug in the treatment of the following infections:

-Uncomplicated gonorrhea caused by Neisseria gonorrhoeae .
+Uncomplicated gonorrhea caused by Neisseria gonorrhoeae.
-Syphilis caused by Treponema pallidum .
+Syphilis caused by Treponema pallidum.
-Yaws caused by Treponema pallidum subspecies pertenu e .
+Yaws caused by Treponema pallidum subspecies pertenu e.
-Listeriosis due to Listeria monocytogenes .
+Listeriosis due to Listeria monocytogenes.
-Vincent’s infection caused by Fusobacterium fusiforme .
+Vincent's infection caused by Fusobacterium fusiforme.
-Actinomycosis caused by Actinomyces israelii .
+Actinomycosis caused by Actinomyces israelii.
 Infections caused by Clostridium species.

 In acute intestinal amebiasis, doxycycline may be a useful adjunct to amebicides.

 In severe acne, doxycycline may be useful adjunctive therapy.

-Prophylaxis: Doxycycline is indicated for the prophylaxis of malaria due to Plasmodium falciparum in short-term travelers (<4 months) to areas with chloroquine and/or pyrimethamine-sulfadoxine resistant strains (see DOSAGE AND ADMINISTRATION section and Information for Patients subsection of the PRECAUTIONS section).
+Prophylaxis: Doxycycline is indicated for the prophylaxis of malaria due to Plasmodium falciparum in short-term travelers (< 4 months) to areas with chloroquine and/or pyrimethamine-sulfadoxine resistant strains (see DOSAGE AND ADMINISTRATION section and Information for Patients subsection of the PRECAUTIONS section).

 ---